top of page

 Bridgwater

-Mainly a functional town, but with some surprising hidden little gems in the old Georgian streets such as the Arts Centre in Castle Street.
+Mainly a 'functional' town, but with a few surprising hidden gems in the old Georgian streets such as the Arts Centre in Castle Street.
 Bridgwater is about a 20 minute drive East from here and has a number of supermarkets including a Sainsbury’s, Morrisons and M&S Food.
 There’s a Cineworld Cinema complex and there are also many independent and chain takeaway outlets.
+Although we'd not suggest it as a destination for a day out, it does have most of the essentials you'd need.

 Glastonbury